Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Note: This setting can be used for standard Tanks.
 			// Note: This setting can be overridden for each Mutant Tank under the "Announcements" section of their settings.
 			// --
+			// -1/"ignore"/"exclude"/"filter"/"remove": Let the setting with the same name from each Mutant Tank's "Announcements" section decide.
 			// 0: OFF
 			// 1: ON, announce deaths only.
 			// 2: ON, announce deaths with killers.